tofugu/wanikani-policies/policies/terms-of-service.md

 ### J. Cancellation and Termination

 **Short version:** *You may close your account at any time.
-If you do, we'll treat your information responsibly.*
+If you do, we’ll treat your information responsibly.*

 #### 1. Account Cancellation